KhryptorGraphics/robot-mower-advanced/README.md

 ---

-**Note**: This is an open-source project, and while we strive to make it as reliable and safe as possible, use it at your own risk.
-Always maintain proper supervision of autonomous lawn mowing equipment.
+**Note**: This is an open-source project.
+While we strive to make it reliable and safe, use it at your own risk and always maintain proper supervision of autonomous lawn mowing equipment.